What About Summer?

 But does this mean you should be filling every waking moment with activities?
 Absolutely not!
 Relaxing, hanging out with friends – these are critical to your wellbeing (and college admissions officers would agree).
 So be sure to give yourself time during breaks to relax and decompress, doing whatever makes you happy.

-Here are a few ideas for using your summers in a meaningful way:
+Here are a few ideas for college-bound teens to use their summers in a meaningful way:

 Continue with school year activities